Pavlovskaya Chicken: History, Appearance, Eggs and Raising Tips

 They should have a space where they can exercise and stretch their legs and beautifully colored wings.

-2. Their diet is flexible
+2. Their Diet is Flexible

 If you want your Pavlovskaya chickens to flourish, you need to make sure they have an optimal diet.
 However, they consume relatively small amounts of feed and are flexible.
 They should consume, on average, about 50 grams of feed each day.